brytonh/sweep.ps1/README.md

 This PowerShell Ping Sweep script is intended to allow for user specification of the IP range.

 This is ideal for any person dealing with a network larger than CIDR /24.
 If you are dealing with less hosts, sweep.ps1 will still fulfill your needs.

+65,024 hosts can be supported at once (a whole /16 network).

 Output of Data:
 1. Successful/failed pings printed to console